mammuth/ha-fritzbox-tools/README.md

-# FRITZ!Box Tools - part as of HomeAssistant since 2021.7.0
+# FRITZ!Box Tools - part of HomeAssistant >= 2021.7.0

+**As of HA core 2021.7.0 all functionlities of this integration are part of HA core.
+This custom integration is not maintained anymore, as a result.**
 Thanks for suporting us with this custom integration.
-As of HA core 2021.7.0 all functionlities of this integration are part of HA core.
-This custom integration is not maintained anymore, as a result.

 <a href="https://www.buymeacoffee.com/mammuth" target="_blank"><img src="https://bmc-cdn.nyc3.digitaloceanspaces.com/BMC-button-images/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>